kbarn411/Perceptron/README.md

 # Perceptron
-My implementation of simple perceptron in Python from scratch Only dependency is pyyaml for setting file
+My implementation of simple perceptron in Python from scratch.
+Only dependency is pyyaml for setting file

 ## Short description
 Data are processed and perceptron is trained in a way: